-Most successful learning programs have a common thread: they are designed to engage the learner.
-This is not always an easy task as learning programs are rarely maintenance-free.
+Learner engagement is not an easy task as learning programs are rarely maintenance-free.
 Even the most bullet-proof L&D plans need to be reviewed and revised periodically.
-Disruption comes in many forms: the advancement of technology, changing laws, working conditions, or even an adjustment to broad, organizational goals.
+See ways to boost learner engagement.

-Getting back to work after a crisis and into what will be the "next normal" can be a difficult process.
+Getting back to work after a crisis and into what will be the “next normal” can be a difficult process.
 The workplace has changed.
-And, so has the workforce with many companies offering employees the option of working remotely, on a permanent basis.
-The term "reboarding" has emerged as a period of welcoming an employee back to the organization and quickly updating them on the changes necessary to continue.
+So has the workforce.
+See how to safely bring employees back with eLearning.

-The world of work has forever changed due to the COVID-19 crisis.
-Learning leaders are once again faced with the challenge of bringing learning and development programs to a remote workforce.
-This eBook lays out some short-term and long-term changes necessary to modernize your L&D programs in this crisis.
+The COVID-19 crisis has changed the world of work.
+Learning leaders are once again faced with the challenge of bringing L&D programs to a remote workforce.
+This eBook lays out ways to modernize your L&D programs.

 Decentralized Learning: What the Future LMS Could Be

-Virtually all of human knowledge is available online, and mostly for free.
-You don't need a library card, or a special website log in with often limited, outdated, or irrelevant content.
-The LMS of the future will simply package the world's information and distribute it to your computer, phone, or medium of choice.
+Learning content is found in many places and in many forms these days.
+The LMS of the future will need to package the world’s information and distribute it to your computer, phone, or medium of choice.

 Next-generation Leaders Need Next-generation Learning

 Today, leaders are faced with a changing future.
 For example, the Business Roundtable, a group of nearly 200 CEOs, decided that their companies could no longer just focus on creating shareholder value.